Udai637643/E_Commerece/README.md

 If you have any questions or suggestions, feel free to contact me:

-- Ashok Zarmariya
+- Udai Lal Regar
-- ashokzarmariya47@gmail.com
+- udai637643@gmail.com
 - [Linkedin](https://www.linkedin.com/in/ashok-zarmariya-473aa722a/)

 Feel free to customize the README to include more specific information about your project.
 Good luck with your eCommerce full-stack application!